beeksma/subtle/README.md

       beeksma/subtle:latest
 ```

+**Subtle now listens on port 8979 and can be accessed in your browser via http://127.0.0.1:8979/subtle.** If you're not running Subtle on your local machine, replace '127.0.0.1' with the correct IP address.
+Optionally you can [set up a reverse proxy](https://duckduckgo.com/?q=how+to+set+up+a+reverse+proxy&t=ffab&ia=web) in order to use your domain name instead.

 **Parameters**

 *Note that when parameters are split into two halves, separated by a colon, the left hand side represents the host and the right the container side.*